zegabr/magic/README.md

 Run `bash setup.sh` for basic setup (take a look at the file stuff/apps.sh first so you don't install things you don't want).

-Run `bash ssh.sh` to create ssh keys and setup for github.
+Run `bash ssh.sh` to setup default ssh key for github.

+Run `bash add-ssh.sh` to add a new ssh key for github (usefull if you use more than one git account on the same pc).

 Run `source z.sh` if you want to install [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh/blob/master/README.md) (it overrides your .zshrc with mine).